Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 ## 1.2.
 General description
 Downloads centrally stored signatures, replaces variables, optionally sets default signatures.
 Signatures can be applicable to all users, specific groups or specific mail addresses.
+Signatures can be assigned time ranges within which they are valid.
-Signatures are also set in Outlook Web.
+Signatures are also set in Outlook Web for the currently logged-on user.
 ## 1.3.
 Removing old signatures
 The script deletes locally available signatures, if they are no longer available centrally.
 Signature created manually by the user are not deleted.
 The script marks each downloaded signature with a specific HTML tag, which enables this cleaning feature.